The Cure (The Cure album)

-The Cure is the twelfth studio album by English rock band of the same name, released in June 2004 by Geffen Records.
-The album was entirely produced by American producer Ross Robinson and spawned the single "The End of the World".
+The Cure is the twelfth studio album by the English rock band of the same name, released on 25 June 2004.
+It would be the band's first studio album released on Geffen Records.
+The album was entirely co-produced by American producer Ross Robinson and frontman Robert Smith and spawned the single "The End of the World".

 Production and content

-The Cure was coproduced by Cure frontman Robert Smith and Ross Robinson, who had worked with bands such as Korn, Limp Bizkit, Slipknot, At the Drive-In, Glassjaw and the Blood Brothers.
-This may explain why the songs on the album are heavier than previous material by the band.
+Robinson had previously worked with rock and heavy metal bands such as Korn, Limp Bizkit, Slipknot, At the Drive-In, Glassjaw and the Blood Brothers.
+This may have contributed to the songs on the album being heavier than previous material by the band.
 Smith described the record as "Cure heavy", as opposed to "new-metal heavy".

+Robinson said The Cure's usual process was to first create the music and Smith would later bring the lyrics.
+He said he encouraged Smith to write the lyrics first instead.
+That way the rest of the band could put the feeling expressed into the music they played.

+Twenty songs were created during the recording sessions.
+However, Robinson suggest a different sequencing; Smith explained:

+Robinson insisted on the group playing together while recording songs, like a live experience.
+Bassist Simon Gallup did not enjoy working with Robinson, believing that he was "contriving to be eccentric".

 According to the liner notes, the entire album was recorded live in the studio.
-According to Smith, the official track listing includes the closing "Going Nowhere", which was excluded from North American pressings.
+Smith said the official track listing includes the closing "Going Nowhere", which was excluded from North American pressings.